Main Header Holder

 LOGIC & DEBATE

 Have you ever seen a commercial that claims “4 out of 5 doctors recommend our product!”?
 Did you think to ask what kind of doctors were asked?
 Did they ask medical doctors?
-Ph.D.’s in English?
+PhD in English?
 Veterinarians?
 Without that information, you can’t make an informed decision about the claim.
-Students will learn how to create effective arguments, how to test arguments for validity and recognize and use persuasion techniques.
+Students will learn how to create effective arguments, how to test arguments for validity, and recognize and use persuasion techniques.
 This a great course for anyone who loves to debate!